ReneOlsthoorn/Ground/README.md

 Ground variables can be referenced in assembly by using the generated symbolic constants.
 The compiler itself is written in C# and generates x86-64 assembly which is assembled by [FASM](https://flatassembler.net/).
 The generated code is poured into an assembly template which can be freely chosen.
-This will result in small `.EXE` files when the template is chosen wisely.
+This will result in small executable files when the template is chosen wisely.
 For instance, there is a `console` template which opens the console, but also a sdl3 template which doesn't have a console and is useful when starting `SDL3` applications.
 The latest added template is the `raylib` template which you can use to execute GPU code.
 Ofcourse you can create your own template.

 The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 4k on Windows.
-Ground .EXE files will be small because most external code is loaded at load-time.
+Ground .EXE files on Windows will be small because most external code is loaded at load-time.
 The usage of the known system DLLs, like `ucrtbase` or `msvcrt`, is promoted.
 No Visual C++ redistributable installations are needed.
 Several game examples are included with Ground, like racer.g:
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Racer.gif?raw=true" width="500" />